 - Get a massage/spa!

-- Go shopping, clubbing, and live music
+- Cafes, bars, and live music

 - Relax at Nongsa Point, KTM Resorts, and/or Kiki Beach